 Ridge to Rivers Winter Trail Use – this link describes the importance of winter trail etiquette and links to trails that are most likely good bets or ones to avoid in winter.

 Ridge to Rivers Facebook Page – they post Trail Reports most days – follow their page and check before heading into the foothills!

 Avalanche Reports – click the area where you plan to go in the back country and follow the link to the full report

-Dreaming of the hot summer?
-Read Summer Hacks to Keep You Exercising Outside
+Is all this talk about the cold winter weather have you dreaming of the hot summer?
+Fuel your fantasies of hot weather and read Summer Hacks to Keep You Exercising Outside